Education Loan

 • Course duration + 12 months

-• Partial interest or full simple interest may be asked during the moratorium.
+• Partial interest or full simple interest may be asked during the moratorium

 Key parameters for loan eligibility

-• Collateral legal and valuation
+• Collateral legal and evaluation

 • Student’s profile